Carlo Roberto Dati: Biography

 Dati was born in Florence.
-He was first educated under Romolo Bertini, but then learned classical languages from Giovanni Battista Doni.
+He received his first education from Romolo Bertini, and studied classical languages under Giovanni Battista Doni, lector of Greek at the Studio Fiorentino.

-He befriended Lorenzo Magalotti (1637-1712) and Francesco Redi (1626-1697).
+He befriended Lorenzo Magalotti (1637–1712) and Francesco Redi (1626–1697).
 In 1668, Redi dedicated his Experiments on the generation of insects to Dati.
 A founder of the Accademia del Cimento, Dati participated assiduously in its meetings.
 In 1640, as a 21 year old young man, Dati was admitted as a member to the exclusive Accademia della Crusca.
 Seven years later, he became secretary for that society, and initiated the work that led to the third edition of the Vocabolario (1691) and wrote the Discorso dell'obbligo di ben parlare la propria lingua (1657), in which he staunchly defended the supremacy of Florentine Italian.
 In 1645 he became a member of the Accademia degli Apatisti with the anagrammatic pseudonym of “Currado Bartoletti.”
 On October 1649, he earned the honor of being elected as a permanent member or apatista reggente with the pseudonym of Ardaclito.
 In 1648, Upon Doni's death, Dati replaced him as professor of classical literature at the Florentine Studio.